NestOne/workflow-at/readme.md

 * Errors are not currently returned when attempting to execute a work item which has not been registered.
 Remember to register all workItems (with names as defined in the .Wid) if a workflow appears to midway stop during execution.

+* The web editor (Kie Workbench) environment has various browser related issues.
+When using Google Chrome the editor will get stuck on "Please Wait: Loading" if there is Anti-Virus software installed.
+Disabling all AV services (Sophos or AVG) appears to fix the problem.
+Internet Explorer (ver.
+11 tested) works (with AV software still running), but the IE page rendering is terrible and workflow the drawing is buggy.